pamgene/pgRscripts/README.md

 ## rename images

 It uses a rename pattern file (see test/rename_pattern.txt).
-The file defines a regexp pattern to find and replace text in the filesnames.
+The file defines a regexp pattern to find and replace text in the filenames.